QC-at-Davis/QCC/src/How-Quantum-Computing-Works/Superficial-Quantum-Mechanics/Superficial-Quantum-Mechanics.md

 The wave function is what allows quantum systems to assume multiple states.
 The key here is the "probability" part, the particle or system of interest doesn't really represent ALL possible states so much as the chance it'll be in one or a "probability distribution".
 That's where the "measurement" part comes in.

 When the electrons in our experiment interacted with the barrier, the wave function of the electron "collapses", thus forcing the electron to exist in one single location.
-What used to be an inifinite distribution of probabilties must "pick" one value and stick with it.
+What used to be an infinite distribution of probabilities must "pick" one value and stick with it.
 That means that while the particle still acts as a wave, we can't really extract any information because we can only do so through measurement which causes the whole thing to fall apart.
 To be more precise, we can only measure one thing at a time which means all other desirable data is permanently lost.

 We also know that due to this wave function, electrons actually look more like this: